-Waterhemp was ranked as number 4, 5 and 6 in surveys of the most troublesome weeds in the US (Weed Science Society of America), published in 2016,2017 and 2019, respectively.
+Waterhemp was ranked as one of the most troublesome weeds in the US by the WSSA.
 Waterhemp is a summer annual weed that is characterized by a rapid growth rate that can reach up to 1 inch per day, and can produce up to a million seeds under ideal growing conditions.
 It was demonstrated that season-long competition by waterhemp reduced soybean yields by 44%.

 Waterhemp is dioecious and accordingly reproduces by outcrossing, increasing its population’s genetic diversity and its chances for resistance development and spreading.

 Waterhemp resistance is a major problem.
 In 2017 it was published that in Iowa, 100% of the waterhemp population is resistant to at least one herbicide MOA, and 69% of its population is resistant to three herbicide MOAs in parallel.
 The resistance levels that were reported are astonishing: 100% for ALS inhibitors, 97% for PSII inhibitors, 98% for EPSPS, 83% for PPO inhibitors and 72% for HPPD inhibitors.
 Management of multiple herbicide resistances is a significant challenge for farmers.

 Blackgrass is an annual grass-weed that occurs in over 60 countries worldwide.
 It is one of the most problematic weeds in Western Europe.

 Blackgrass can seriously reduce crop yields through competition for nutrients, especially nitrogen.
 Measurements from winter-wheat in England showed yield losses of 5-25% with blackgrass populations of 12 – 25 plants/sqm and up to 70% yield loss at densities of over 100 plants/ sqm.